M-estimator: Computation

 For many choices of ρ or ψ, no closed form solution exists and an iterative approach to computation is required.
 It is possible to use standard function optimization algorithms, such as Newton–Raphson.
 However, in most cases an iteratively re-weighted least squares fitting algorithm can be performed; this is typically the preferred method.

 For some choices of ψ, specifically, redescending functions, the solution may not be unique.
 The issue is particularly relevant in multivariate and regression problems.
 Thus, some care is needed to ensure that good starting points are chosen.
 Robust starting points, such as the median as an estimate of location and the median absolute deviation as a univariate estimate of scale, are common.

 Concentrating parameters

 In computation of M-estimators, it is sometimes useful to rewrite the objective function so that the dimension of parameters is reduced.
-The procedure is called “concentrating” or “profiling”.
+The procedure is called "concentrating" or "profiling".
 Examples in which concentrating parameters increases computation speed include seemingly unrelated regressions (SUR) models.

 Consider the following M-estimation problem:

-Assuming differentiability of the function q, M-estimator solves the first order conditions:
+Assuming the function q is differentiable, M-estimator solves the first order conditions: